Skip to main content

 Customer records are only required if you sell to exempt entities like nonprofits, resellers, or government agencies.
 If all your customers are regular consumers, you can skip customer creation and pass customer data directly in transaction requests.
 See the Product & Customer Records guide for when and how to create customer records.

-Step 3: Historical Transaction Sync (Transaction Sync or Both)
+Step 3: Historical Transaction Sync (L1, L2, or Tax Calculation)

-If you’re using transaction sync, sync historical transactions from the previous calendar year.
+If you’re using transaction sync (L1 or L2) or tax calculation with Kintsugi-managed nexus, sync historical transactions from the previous calendar year.
 This is a one-time bulk operation that establishes your baseline for nexus tracking.
 See the Syncing Transaction Records guide for best practices on bulk syncing historical data.

 Step 4: Real-Time Integration